kohtseyoung/F-Score-Capstone-Project/Testing.md

 ---------------
 ### Financial Information

-The pool of companies used is based from NASDAQ.
+The sample population of companies used is based from NASDAQ.
 There is a list of companies listed on NASDAQ available for download in excel format.
+The total number in the original list is 3288.
+For completeness of data, companies with insufficient information (etc. Market Cap = 0, no Sector/Industry information) are filtered out.
+Besides, we also removed companies that belong to the finance sector due to the uniqueness of its financial reporting standard for consistency purposes.
+The final sample population numbered to 2053.

-For financial information that is required for F-Score testing, Morning Star is used due to the consistency in formatting of the relevant financial information.
+For financial information that is required for F-Score testing, MorningStar is used due to the consistency in formatting of the relevant financial information.
 Besides, the extraction of information is relatively straightforward due to the structured format of its web links.
 The information extracted per company includes 4 data sets: “Income Statement”, “Balance Sheet”, “Cash Flow Statement” and “Key Ratios”.

 Due to the large number of companies’ information extracted, the function “try” and “sys.sleep” is used to ensure that all information is captured.
 Besides, a second run of extraction is performed if there are unusually large amount of missing values noted.